C17H26N2O/MATH-4710--Pandas-Data-Cleaning-and-Analysis/Readme.md

 ## 📝 Note on Video Quality

 The video recording quality is moderate due to equipment limitations.
-If any part is unclear, please refer to the **detailed teaching materials** in this repository, which include:
+If any part is unclear, please refer to the **speech draft.md** in this repository, which include:

 - Complete bilingual lecture script with code examples
 - Step-by-step explanations for each concept